passalis/sef/README.md

 python setup.py install --user
 </pre>

+PySEF is developed and tested on Linux.
+However, it is expected to run on Windows/Mac OSX as well, since all of its components are cross-platform.

 ## Further reading

 You can find more details about the Similarity Embedding Framework in our [paper](https://arxiv.org/abs/1706.05692).